bridgecrew-perf6/shiny-server-elastic-beanstalk/README.md

         3. Select **Local file**
         4. Click **Choose file** and upload your zipped deployment file that you created earlier: **deployment.zip**
 5. Click **Create Environment** \
-*This will begin the deployment and may take a few minutes to completer*
+*This will begin the deployment and may take a few minutes to complete*

 6. Once the deployment has completed you will be presented with a url to the shiny server

     Going to the url will open up the shiny server homepage

     Add **apps/myapp/** to the end of the homepage url to view your app or the sample app with **apps/shiny-app/**